 - Teaching them never to ask a person different from them to speak for their own group.
 This is a hard one, and something I had to work on once I found out it was a harbinger of prejudice.
 Seriously, though, could you speak for everyone in your race, sex, religion or ethnicity?
 I sure couldn’t!

 So that’s it.
-I have shared my small, accumulated wisdom on the subject.
+I have shared my small amount of accumulated wisdom on the subject.
 Look around you today and listen to your inner monologue…Then try turning it OFF.

 Now look around and try to see the different people around you without that tape running in your head.
 You may see a new friend.